omphalos/bayesian-bandit.js/README.markdown

     bandit.selectArm() // Arm 1 is more likely, so this probably returns 1

-* Unit Tests
+#Unit Tests

-The unit tests use nodeunit, so you can set that up by typing:
+The unit tests use nodeunit.
+You can set that up by typing:

-    npm install
+    npm install nodeunit

 Then you can run unit tests with: